chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 ----------------------------
 - Parameter file used to load the particles: ``examples/dem/3d-bunny-drill/bunny-drill-loading.prm``
 - Parameter file used to simulate the bunny drill: ``examples/dem/3d-bunny-drill/bunny-drill.prm``
-- GMSH mesh of the bunny: ``examples/dem/3d-bunny-drill/bunny-drill.prm``
+- GMSH mesh of the bunny: ``examples/dem/3d-bunny-drill/bunny-low-poly.msh`` generated using the corresponding STL file ``examples/dem/3d-bunny-drill/bunny-low-poly.stl``

 -----------------------
 Description of the Case